OfficeDev/teams-toolkit/templates/bot/js/notification-restify/README.md

 - Use `target.type` to distinguish different targets
 - Use `target.members()`, `target.channels()` to get more targets
 - Send your own card message
-- Send POST request to the `http://localhost:<port>/api/notification` with your favorite tools like postman.
+- Send POST request to the `http://<endpoint>/api/notification` with your favorite tools like postman.
+  - When your project is running locally, replace `<endpoint>` with `localhost:3978`
+  - When your project is deployed to the cloud, replace `<endpoint>` with the url from your hosting resource.

 ### Edit Teams App manifest